 The line, "Now look at you... all back of the bus and shit," was not originally supposed to be said by Toombs, but Nick Chinlund approached David Twohy and asked if he could be given the line because he really liked it.

 Originally "Rated R for violence" as was the first film Pitch Black (2000), this film was envisioned as a PG-13 rated film.
 Universal appealed the original R-rating, but was not successful.
 The film was later edited down from the R and was given a "PG-13 for intense sequences of violent action and some language".
-A unrated Blu-Ray version with more violence and language was later released.
+An unrated version, with more violence and language was later released.

-When Riddick meets Tombs face to face, he asks what the bounty on his head is priced at.
-Tombs first lies and says a million but is coaxed into telling the truth of 1.5 million.
-5 years prior, the price displayed on Riddick's rap sheet in "Dark Fury" was roughly 1.1 million- so within 5 years, the bounty was raised about 400 grand.
+When Riddick meets Toombs face to face, he asks what the bounty on his head is priced at.
+Toombs first lies, and says a million but is coaxed into telling the truth of 1.5 million.
+Five years prior, the price displayed on Riddick's rap sheet in "Dark Fury" was roughly 1.1 million- so within five years, the bounty was raised about 400,000.